do-me/SemanticFinder/README.md

 ## Speed
 Tested on the entire book of [Moby Dick](https://archive.org/stream/mobydickorwhale01melvuoft/mobydickorwhale01melvuoft_djvu.txt) with 660.000 characters ~13.000 lines or ~111.000 words.
 Initial embedding generation takes **1-2 mins** on my old i7-8550U CPU with 1000 characters as segment size.
 Following queries take only 20-30 seconds!
+If you want to query larger text instead or keep an entire library of books indexed use a [proper vector database instead](https://geo.rocks/post/qdrant-transformers-js-semantic-search/).

 ## Features